RyanDaDeng/laravel-api-module-generator/readme.md

 One more helpful point for you, sometimes you might do CACHE on your queries, you can check Decorator design pattern to help you set up.

+### Facade Service

+The Facade service is one of powerful Laravel features. (note: Laravel's Facade class is not standard Facade design pattern as we knew).

+The sturcture takes repositories(query collection) as paramters, so all you have to do is that put all your logic in the Service class.
+You might notice that there is an interface attached to Service, this is easier for you to quickly generate service functions.
+One endpoint by default would be mapping to one service function right now.

 ### Models

 As the structure is module-based, I prefer you bind $table and $connection for every models in each module folder.